 The Trademark Act establishes the requirements for trademark registration.
-It provides that a trademark may be any sign that is capable both of being represented graphically (this requirement disappears in the new draft Trademark Act) and of distinguishing in the market the goods or services of one undertaking from those of others.
-It also provides an inclusive list of signs that may constitute trademarks:
+It provides that a trademark may be any sign that is capable both of distinguishing in the market the goods or services of one undertaking from those of others, and of being represented in a way that allows the authorities and the public to determine the clear and precise object.
+It also provides a list of signs that may constitute trademarks:

-- words or combinations of words, including those capable of identifying persons; - figures, symbols and drawings; - letters, numerals and combinations thereof; - three-dimensional shapes, including wrappers, containers and the shape of goods or their packaging;
+- words, including personal names;

+- figures, drawings, letters and colours;

+- the shape of goods or their packaging; and

+- sounds.